abbotto/shell-api/doc/api.md

 - Force POSIX-compliant behaviour.
 - Disable brace expansion.
+- Prevent errors in a pipeline from being masked.
+- Expand aliases.
 - Exit if a command has a non-zero exit status.
 - Throws an error if an undefined variable is referenced.